IHTSDO/weblate/README.rst

 .. image:: https://s.weblate.org/cdn/Logo-Darktext-borders.png
-   :alt: Weblate
+   :alt: Snowlate
    :target: https://weblate.org/
    :height: 80px

+**Snowlate is a translation tool for SNOMED CT, based on the open source Weblate project.
-**Weblate is libre software web-based continuous localization system, used by over 2500 libre projects and companies in more than 165 countries.**
+Weblate is libre software web-based continuous localization system, used by over 2500 libre projects and companies in more than 165 countries.**

 Install it, or use the Hosted Weblate service at `weblate.org`_.